-- Language(s) of instruction: Greek
+- Language(s) of instruction: Greek, English

-- Programme's status: Currently Operating
+- Programme's status: New Program of Study

 - Concentrations (if any):

 In Greek:

 In English:

 edar/// 6U09.

 The present document has been prepared within the framework of the authority and competencies of the Cyprus Agency of Quality Assurance and Accreditation in Higher Education, according to the provisions of the "Quality Assurance and Accreditation of Higher Education and the Establishment and Operation of an Agency on Related Matters Laws of 2015 to 2019" [N. 136 (I)/2015 to N. 35(I)/2019].